-Responding to Terrorism: Challenges for Democracy addresses the issues arising from the September 11, 2001 attacks on the World Trade Center and the Pentagon.
-Students are drawn into consideration of the changing nature of terrorism, the motivations of terrorists, and the policy challenges for the United States.
+Responding to Terrorism: Challenges for Democracy addresses the issues arising from the September 11, 2001 attacks and the continuing threat of terrorism.
+Students consider the changing nature of terrorism, the motivations of terrorists, and the policy challenges for the United States.

 Online Resources from the Choices Program

-Bring university scholars into your classrooms with videos featuring top scholars answering specific questions in their fields of expertise.
+Bring university experts into your classrooms with videos featuring top scholars answering specific questions in their fields of expertise.

 Office of the Coordinator for Counterterrorism—U.S. Department of State